 Traditionally, Semarang only permits foreigners to rent a property for 25 to 30 years with possible extension, leaving foreigners with very few options.

-However, following the prevalence of nominee arrangement that allows the use of professional shareholder/director/commissioner services, owning a property in Semarang has become an endeavor within reach for many.
+However, following the prevalence of the Special Purpose Vehicle arrangement that allows the use of professional shareholder/director/commissioner services, owning a property in Semarang has become an endeavor within reach for many.

 In Semarang, you normally have two options to own property: